-Articles 568 to 580 of the Belgian Companies Code relating to the bondholders' meetings shall not apply to any Covered Bonds.
+Articles 568 to 580 of the (old) Belgian Companies Code and Article 7:161 to 7:176 of the (new) Belgian Companies Code relating to the bondholders' meetings shall not apply to any Covered Bonds.

 14. THE REPRESENTATIVE

 The Representative has been appointed by the Issuer as representative of the Covered Bondholders in accordance with Article 14, §2 of Annex III to the Banking Law upon the terms and conditions set out in the Representative Appointment Agreement and herein.